tipsi/tipsi-stripe/website/docs-md/paymentIntents.md

 1) Present the option to attempt the payment using the same card, or to provide a new one.
 2) Attach the selected card to the payment method to the PaymentIntent on the server side.
 3) Handle the payment as though it were an on-session payment.
-See the section [Initiating a payment from the mobile app](#initiating-a-payment-from-the-mobile-app)
+See the section [Initiating a payment from the mobile app](#initiating-a-payment-from-the-mobile-app).